5 Samsung Myths Debunked

 The screen scratches too easily

-The Galaxy S7 came equipped with touted Gorilla Glass, intended to withstand scratches, but unfortunately has not been as good as advertised.
+The Samsung Galaxy S7 came equipped with touted Gorilla Glass, intended to withstand scratches, but unfortunately has not been as good as advertised.
 But honestly, why rely on the stock screen?
 A myriad of fully tempered, nigh impervious screen covers and cases are available.
 Some of our favourites are the Amorous Full Temped Glass (£8.99, Amorous Full Tempered Glass ) and 360 Waterproof Tough Case (£5.99, 360 Waterproof Case ).
 In addition to a durable screen, this case is dustproof and waterproof to 10m.
 It even offers superb stylus resistance.
 Our favorite?
 The Lunatik Alloy Touch, which produces a finer stroke width than even traditional ballpoint pens (£26.99, Lunatik Alloy Touch).

 It would ditch the 3.5mm audio jack

 With Apple, Motorola, and LeEco all abandoning the 3.5mm jack, many thought Samsung would follow suit, but thankfully for us, they didn’t.
 Our favourite headphones?
 Still the Skullcandy Method In-Ear.
 These affordable headphones are sweat proof and feature Off-Axis technology so they won’t fall out.
 Looking for wired headsets instead?
-The Klipsh Reference One brings 65 years of audio excellence in an affordably stylish package (£39.95, Klipsch Reference One).
+The Klipsh Reference One brings 65 years of audio excellence in an affordably stylish Samsung headphones (£39.95, Klipsch Reference One).

 The battery would be diminished after the recall